Harlem-Launch-Alliance/xbee/README.md

 # xbee
 X-Bee Pro S38 Real-Time Telemetry Project

+Please take all these links and such with a grain of salt.
+We are still in the early stages of discovery.

 X-Bee is a family of rf-based components created by Digi that are used for various projects, including rocketry.
 The HLA org has several XBee Pro S38 modules that may be utilized for development and/or testing.
 It's expected that the HLA Messenger and Aries projects will ultimately use XBee hardware for their on-board-to-ground communications.
 Without real-time communication between the rocket and ground crew, numerous useful data-points (for example, location data) remain unavailable.

 You can find out more information about the ecosystem here: